clementine_core/

 }

-/// A trait for entities that have a name, operator, watchtower, verifier, etc.
+/// A trait for entities that have a name, operator, verifier, etc.

 /// Used to distinguish between state machines with different owners in the database,